instructure/canvas-lms/doc/api/lti_window_post_message.md

 as defined [here](file.lti_dev_key_config.html#step-2), so that the tool can be certain that Canvas is the entity receiving the message.
 To enable this feature, Canvas also requires that messages with this target origin are sent to the `post_message_forwarding` frame, which is a sibling frame to the tool.
-Full support for this method of sending this message will be enabled on August 19, 2023 (July 17 for Beta), as described in [this Canvas Community article](https://community.canvaslms.com/t5/The-Product-Blog/Minor-LTI-1-3-Changes-New-OIDC-Auth-Endpoint-Support-for/ba-p/551677).
-For now, tools are still allowed to send this message directly to the parent window and use the wildcard `*` origin.
+For now, tools are also still allowed to send this message directly to the parent window and use the wildcard `*` origin, although this does not conform to the spec.

 All LTI login and launch requests include the `lti_storage_target` parameter, which signals to the tool which frame should receive these messages.
 The default value is `_parent`, which means messages